-Christopher A. Frilingos is an Associate Professor in the Department of Religious Studies at Michigan State University.
+Christopher A. Frilingos is Professor of Religious Studies at Michigan State University.
 He writes and teaches about biblical literature and early Christianity.
 He studied at Greensboro College in North Carolina, the University of St. Andrews in Scotland, and earned a PhD in Religious Studies at the University of North Carolina at Chapel Hill.

 His latest book is Jesus, Mary, and Joseph: Family Trouble in the Infancy Gospels (University of Pennsylvania Press, 2017).